We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The all-foam version of the Casper Original has a foam bottom base, whereas the hybrid version has an encased spring base, which may provide a better option for people who prefer a bit of bounce.
 The hybrid also has a firm border designed to support sleepers on the mattress’s edges as well.

-Casper rates this mattress as medium to medium firm, which might help ease nighttime aches and pains.
+Casper rates the hybrid version of this mattress as medium to medium firm, which might help ease nighttime aches and pains.
 A

 Who is it for?